Constrained deformations of positive scalar curvature metrics: Ancillary results and tools

 Notice that in any of the three cases we have $f'=f$ on $M_1\sqcup M_2$ minus the basepoints for the connected sum, namely $f'=f$ on $M_1\sqcup M_2\setminus\left\{p_1, p_2\right\}$ in the first and second cases, while $f'=f$ on $M_1\sqcup M_2\setminus\left\{p_1, p_2, q_1, q_2\right\}$ in the third one.

 \

 \begin{rmk} For any of the three types of equivariant connected sum described above, we also allow $(M_1, g_1, f_1)=(M_2, g_2, f_2)$ provided $(M_1, g_1, f_1)$ is a reflexive manifold (that is additionally required to be connected for type $T$ or $C$ connected sum).
-We are essentially attaching a handle to a reflexive manifold (type $T$ and type $C$) or two (type $D$).
+More precisely, it is here understood that we have \emph{one} input manifold, not two copies of the same manifold, and we are essentially attaching a handle to a reflexive manifold (type T or type C, where in both cases $f_1(M_1)\subset M_1$ hence $Fix(f_1)\neq\emptyset$, but the basepoints lie on $Fix(f_1)$ in the first case but not on the second) or two handles instead (type D, where the basepoints are two pairs lying in the same connected component of $M_1\setminus Fix(f_1)$ and the handles do not contribute to the symmetry locus of the resulting manifold).
 The results stated in this section also apply to this (important) special case. \end{rmk}

 By choosing the parameters continuously, the above construction applies to families of reflexive metrics.
 Consider a continuous family of reflexive manifolds $(M_1\sqcup M_2, g_{1,\mu}\sqcup g_{2,\mu},f)$, $\mu\in [0,1]$, points $p_{i,\mu}\in M_1\sqcup M_2$ and orthonormal bases $\{e_k^{(i)}(\mu)\}$ of $T_{p_{i,\mu}}(M_1\sqcup M_2)$, $i\in I$.
 We call $(p_{i,\mu},\{e_k^{(i)}(\mu)\})$, $i\in I$ continuous $f$-equivariant choices of data, if one of the following assertions (corresponding to the three possible operations above) hold true: \begin{itemize} \item {$M_1,M_2$ are reflexive components, $I=\left\{1,2\right\}$, $p_{i,\mu}\in Fix(f)$, and $e_n^{(i)}(\mu)\perp Fix(f)$ for all $\mu\in [0,1]$, $i=1,2$;} \item {$M_1,M_2$ are non-reflexive components, $I=\left\{1,2\right\}$, $p_{2,\mu}=f(p_{1,\mu})$, and $e_k^{(2)}(\mu)=(df)_* (e_k^{(1)}(\mu))$ for all $\mu\in [0,1]$, $k=1,\ldots, n$.} \item {$M_1,M_2$ are (possibly disconnected) reflexive components, $I=\left\{1,2, 3, 4\right\}$, $p_{1,\mu}, p_{3,\mu}\in M_1\setminus Fix(f)$, $p_{2,\mu}, p_{4,\mu}\in M_2\setminus Fix(f)$ and for all $\mu\in [0,1]$ we have